kubeshop/botkube/README.md

 ### 💬 Connect to your clusters from anywhere at any time

-Botkube intergrates with all common messaging platforms including:
+Botkube integrates with all common messaging platforms including:

 - Teams
 - Slack